grab/GraphBEAN/README.md

                                 suggestion: set it as the number of available cores
     ```

+Running the experiments on a machine with GPU support is recommended for all models except IsolationForest.

 ## License

-This repository is licenced under the MIT License.
+This repository is licenced under the [MIT License](LICENSE).

 ## Citation

 If you use this repository for academic purpose, please cite the following paper:

 ```
-Fathony,........
+Rizal Fathony, Jenn Ng, Jia Chen ..... ....
 ```